 Sensor Beacon Application

-A Zephyr application that broadcasts onboard sensor data (accelerometer, temperature, humidity) and battery voltage information via Bluetooth beacon advertisements.
+A Zephyr application that broadcasts onboard sensor data (accelerometer, temperature, humidity) and battery voltage information via Bluetooth beacon advertisements, with BLE connection support for runtime configuration via AT commands.

 Overview